 So, go ahead and download HitmanPro software.
 There is no installation process for this software.
 It just opens up as soon as you click on the downloaded exe file.
 When the window opens up, just click on the next button.

 HitmanPro software will begin scanning your system and lists all the malware found.
-But there is an option given to you that whether to quarantine this or delete this straight away.
+But there is an option, whether to quarantine this or delete this straight away.

 Select the delete option from the drop-down menu that says “action” for the program, and hit next.
 It will ask you for an activation at this point.
 Just select the free trial option and move ahead with the process.